 Collinsville in Madison County, Illinois — The American Midwest (Great Lakes)

 Location.
-38° 40.055′ N, 89° 59.673′ W. Marker is in Collinsville, Illinois, in Madison County.
-Marker is on North Combs Avenue just north of West Main Street, on the left when traveling south.
-Marker is located at Collins Park, which is behind the D.D.
-Collins House.
-It can be accessed from a parking lot from West Clay Street.
+38° 40.106′ N, 89° 59.426′ W. Marker is in Collinsville, Illinois, in Madison County.
+Marker is on West Main Street east of South Guernsey Street, on the right when traveling east.
+Marker is in front of Collinsville Memorial Public Library, at the entrance and fountain.
 Touch for map.
-Marker is at or near this postal address: 703 West Main St, Collinsville IL 62234, United States of America.
+Marker is at or near this postal address: 408 W Main St, Collinsville IL 62234, United States of America.
 Touch for directions.